You Can Create Your Own Spiritual Traditions

 - Think of the oncoming winter months.
 Reflect on how this is a time to turn within.
 Think about something you would like to work on for yourself.
 Be gentle and kind to yourself with these thoughts.

-- Now, take the smudge stick (sage).
+- Now, take the sage stick.
 Light it in the main candle.
 With a feather, waft the smoke of the sage around your body.
 While doing that, say aloud, “Sacred Sage, please banish all negative energy from this space.
 With the rising smoke, I send up my thoughts of gratitude.”
 Do the same if there are others in your group.

-- Next, take the stick of sweetgrass.
+- Next, take the sweetgrass stick.
 Light it with the flame of the candle.
 With a feather, waft the smoke of the sweetgrass all around your body.
 Say aloud, “Sacred sweetgrass, please welcome all positive energy to this space.
 With the rising smoke, I send my intentions above.”

 - Now, light all the candles in honor of the Solstice and of the positive energy you have created.
 Take some time in silence to center yourself, not speak, and reflect on your gratitude and intentions.